microsoftgraph/microsoft-graph-docs.pt-BR/concepts/tutorial-riskdetection-api.md

 ### <a name="delete-the-conditional-access-policy"></a>Excluir a política de acesso condicional

-Exclua a política de acesso condicional criada.
+Exclua a política de acesso condicional que você criou.

 #### <a name="request"></a>Solicitação